 I’m Emma Boardwell, Founder of Emotional Finance

-As a former psychotherapist now working within financial services, I translate relational intelligence into the heart of the profession.
+As a former psychotherapist now working within financial services, I bring emotional literacy and relational intelligence into the heart of the profession.

 I support financial professionals and firms to lead the industry’s shift toward more human, connected, trust-centred financial advice; strengthening client relationships and driving better outcomes for clients and businesses alike.